KastnerRG/Read_the_docs/docs/project4.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project: Fast Fourier Transform (FFT)
+Project 4: Fast Fourier Transform (FFT)
 ==============================

+If you are in UCSD's WES 237C, you will also need to complete :doc:`Project 4.5: OFDM Receiver <project4.5>` for this assignment.

 1) Introduction
 ---------------